jafsparrow/football/README.md

 2. How to use library for Ui component.
 3.  webpack configuration for angular universal.
 4. How ng add service worker work?
+5. Using parseHub to extract data out of other websites.

 ## Generate your first application